-- In 2003, at the beginning of the WSIS process, most countries addressed Internet governance issues through telecom ministries and regulatory authorities - which meant the ITU - However, the growing impact of the Internet on the political, social, economic fabric of modern society leading to other government departments being involved in Internet governance along with civil society, technical institutions, academia, the private sector, international organizations, and individual endusers and consumers - Today the groups working on Internet Governance are very diverse. - The IGF has also grown and now there are national IGFs in over 70 countries.
-There are 17 sub-regional and regional IGFs, 9 Youth IGFs, organized on national or regional levels.
+- In 2003, at the beginning of the WSIS process, most countries addressed Internet governance issues through telecom ministries and regulatory authorities - which meant the ITU - However, the growing impact of the Internet on the political, social, economic fabric of today's society has lead to other government departments being involved in Internet governance along with civil society, technical institutions, academia, the private sector, international organizations, and individual end-users and consumers - Today the groups working on Internet Governance are very diverse. - The IGF also has grown and now there are national IGFs in over 70 countries. - There are 17 sub-regional and regional IGFs and 9 Youth IGFs, organized on national or regional levels.